-- (a) Depth of ditch shall be appropriate for the route location, surface use of the land, terrain features, and loads imposed by roadways and railroads.
+(a) Depth of ditch shall be appropriate for the route location, surface use of the land, terrain features, and loads imposed by roadways and railroads.
 All buried pipelines shall be installed below the normal level of cultivation and with a minimum cover not less than that shown in Table 434.6-1.
-Where the cover provisions of Table 434.6-1 cannot be met, pipe may be installed with less cover if additional protection is provided to withstand anticipated external loads and to minimize damage to the pipe by external forces. - (b) Width and grade of ditch shall provide for lowering of the pipe into the ditch to minimize damage to the coating and to facilitate fitting the pipe to the ditch. - (c) Location of underground structures intersecting the ditch route shall be determined in advance of construction activities to prevent damage to such structures.
+Where the cover provisions of Table 434.6-1 cannot be met, pipe may be installed with less cover if additional protection is provided to withstand anticipated external loads and to minimize damage to the pipe by external forces.

+- (b) Width and grade of ditch shall provide for lowering of the pipe into the ditch to minimize damage to the coating and to facilitate fitting the pipe to the ditch. - (c) Location of underground structures intersecting the ditch route shall be determined in advance of construction activities to prevent damage to such structures. - (d) Ditching operations shall follow good pipeline practice and consideration of public safety.
+API RP 1102 will provide additional guidance.